lfucg/lexingtonky.gov/README.md

 ## Analytics

-Using Google Tag Manager as described in the [Unified Analytics](https://github.com/laurenancona/unified-analytics) repo
+* Using Google Tag Manager as described in the [Unified Analytics](https://github.com/laurenancona/unified-analytics) repo
+* Check GA events for useful info like document downloads, outbound links